-The locomotive returned to traffic on the 1st November 2003 after its latest overhaul, when it was re-commissioned by Charles Hendry MP, a Bluebell Railway member.
+Following its latest overhaul, the locomotive returned to traffic on the 1st November 2003, when it was re-commissioned by Charles Hendry MP, a Bluebell Railway member.
 In the course of the overhaul, major boiler work was required, including the fitting of a new smokebox tube plate, manufactured in our own workshops, and complete new sections of front and back main frames.
 More details are to be found on the Loco Dept. Photo News pages.

 The locomotive has been donated to the Bluebell Railway, with the requirement that the locomotive is to remain normally on the Bluebell Railway.

-The engine was re-painted in BR black in April 2009, as seen in Derek Hayward's photo below.
+The engine was re-painted in BR black in April 2009 (for a visit to Llangollen), as seen in Derek Hayward's photo the following year on the Bluebell below.
+His photo above shows it in 2011, with the background to the nameplates and numberplates painted red.
 It came out of service in early June 2011 with a number of boiler and mechanical faults, and now awaits its next major overhaul.
 In 2014 its tender, which is of an appropriate design, was hired to The Dinmore Manor Group, while their own tender was being made ready.
 It can be seen behind "Dinmore Manor" on The Gloucestershire Warwickshire Railway in Dave Bowles photo, linked here.

 The second photo below shows the Cambrian Coast Express, at Towyn in 1957 with No.9017 piloting a 45xx tank loco. (© Ted Hamer)

 See a Photo of the loco during its visit to GWS, Didcot.